ProtoSchool/protoschool.github.io/README.md

 ]
 ```

 That's it!
 Next time you run ProtoSchool the tutorial should be renamed and users will still have access to the status of their lesson progress.
-If a user tries to access the old URL for your tutorial or one of its lessons, they'll be redirected to the tutorial landing page with its updated URL.
+If a user tries to access the old URL for your tutorial or one of its lessons, they'll be redirected to the tutorial landing page at its new URL.

 ## License